-While there are several statutes that could be used by prosecutors to charge someone with unlawful online sexual solicitation, this type of crime if often called meeting a minor for lewd purposes defined under California Penal Code 288.4 PC.
+While there are several statutes that prosecutors could use to charge someone with unlawful online sexual solicitation, this type of crime is often called meeting a minor for lewd purposes defined under California Penal Code 288.4 PC.

 If you are convicted of this felony crime, it's punishable by up to four years in a California state prison and a requirement to register as a sex offender.

-Law enforcement will set up these stings in an effort to locate and apprehend men who are trying to arrange meetings with minors from chat rooms.
+Law enforcement will set up these stings to locate and apprehend men trying to arrange meetings with minors from chat rooms.

-For more information, our Los Angeles sex crime attorneys will review the most common laws below.
+Our Los Angeles sex crime attorneys will review the most common laws below for more information.